klahrich/chiefhustler/content/diary/54-where-to-find-ideas.md

 categories: ["investing"]
 ---

-This is a curated list of resources I can always come back to.

 I sometimes suffer from the cold start problem.

-Hopefully this will help.
+This is a curated list of resources that will help, hopefully.

 ## Generate Ideas